-According to the ICRC, the Syrian Interior Ministry had initially refused the women permission to enter the country.
-However, the ICRC was eventually able to secure the proper approval for them to make the visit.
+According to the ICRC, the Syrian Interior Ministry had initially refused the women permission to enter the country, however, the ICRC was eventually able to secure the proper approval for them to go ahead with the visit.

 "There was an initial list of 495 male elders and religious leaders, which had been approved by the Israeli government, and which was transferred to the Syrian Interior Ministry through our office in Damascus," an ICRC spokeswoman Nadia Didsy, told The Jerusalem Post on Thursday.